JingchaoZhang/Running-GPU-Enabled-HPC-Applications-on-Azure-Machine-Learning/README.md

 ```

 ## NCCL AllReduce Result
+After submitting the NCCL AllReduce test job, we obtain a series of results that provide insights into the bandwidth and communication performance of the GPUs.
+The output shown below has the optimal performance of around 188 GB/s between two `Standard_ND96asr_v4` nodes.
 ```bash
 #                                                              out-of-place                       in-place
 #       size         count      type   redop    root     time   algbw   busbw #wrong     time   algbw   busbw #wrong